meks77/CoronaOverflow/co-mobile/README.md

 This project uses React Native, a framework for building native apps using React.

-If you want to learn more about Quarkus, please visit its website: https://reactnative.dev/ .
+If you want to learn more about React Native, please visit its website: https://reactnative.dev/ .

 ## Setting up the development environment